barrettotte/IBMi-Book/docs/additional/misc/index.md

 # Miscellaneous

-Miscellaneous notes and pages on various IBMi-related things.
+Miscellaneous notes and pages on various IBM i related things.
 Some of these probably could have fit into a core chapter, but this is good enough.